 As if that weren’t enough, Chef Carvalho graciously fed me his watermelon scallop appetizer–a special turned menu item after its rave reviews from patrons.
 Sweet sea scallops were artistically sandwiched between grilled watermelon and pickled watermelon rind.
 He built the plate with a brush of olive puree and gingerly stacked the smokey, charred scallops and thyme sprinkled watermelon.
 There was a back palette of heat from cracked black peppercorns and a drizzle of jalapeno vinegar, balanced by bright acidity from saba vinegar.
 A slight tang from the uniquely picked watermelon rind brought the entire dish to another brilliant level of flavor.

 As I hovered over the steel kitchen counter, knife and fork in hand, I tasted, and then finished, both of the plates he made for me.
 I did my best to maintain a professional composure while savoring each bite that was better than the last.
-While I indulged, Chef Carvalho showed me photos on his iPad of the latest dishes he had prepared.
-There I stood next to the chef, in the same kitchen where he masterfully executed these creations, enjoying his food while viewing behind-the-scenes photos of his work.
-What an honor to be part of this experience.

 Below, Chef Carvalho tells That’s SO Jenn about Acqua, his motivation and the person who inspires him most: